bgloyer/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-(Simple) A destructor should be declared `noexcept` if it could throw.
+(Simple) Flag destructors that can throw.

 ### <a name="Rc-dtor-noexcept"></a>C.37: Make destructors `noexcept`